-and plan a and plan administrators are complete and accurate.
-Control Number Description of Controls Tests of Operating Effectiveness Results 7.1 Statement files are reviewed for accuracy and approved for processing by the Plan Consulting Team.
+and pla and plan administrators are complete and accurate.
+BPAS's Control Tests of Controls Results 7.1 Statement files are reviewed for accuracy and approved for processing by the Plan Consulting Team.
 Inspected the statement file review documentation for a sample of plans to determine if the statement files were reviewed by the Plan Consulting team.
 No exceptions noted.
 7.2 Statement files are processed in batches by Plan and monitored by Mailing Services personnel using printing and mailing logs.
-Inspected print and mail logs for a sample of plans to determine if printing and mailing logs were completed to monitor statement file processing.
+Inspected print and mail logs for a sample of plans to determine if documentation was completed to monitor statement file processing.
 No exceptions noted.
 7.3 Quarterly, a member of the Trust department selects a random sample of statements following each production run and confirms the accuracy of each statement by reconciling the balances from the plan summary page back to the OmniDC system.
 Inspected statement reconciliation and review documentation for a sample of quarters to determine if the Trust department reconciled and reviewed a random sample of statements following the production run.
 No exceptions noted.